Bamburgh and Budle Bay

 On the way to Budle Bay, we will pass Harkness Rocks.
 There is a lighthouse on Blackrocks Point, that most people will be familiar with, as it is probably the second most photographed building in this area.
 Obviously, the first is the Castle itself.
 Another interesting feature of Harkness Rocks is the painting of a stag on the rocks.

 Before we head inland, we will descend towards the beach.
 There are several WW2 structures around this bay but the building at this point is actually a remnant of when this bay was an active port.

 Back to Bamburgh

-At the end of the walk we will head back into the village to one of the pubs, as the Copper Kettle is closed.
+At the end of the walk we will head back into the village to either the Copper Kettle or The Castle pub.

 It is a beautiful walk and we hope to see you there.

 Strolls with Poles – Nordic Walking for Fun and Fitness